wp-plugins/bepro-listings/readme.txt

 * Download the plugin files to your plugin directory and activate.

+* Install and Activate the plugin

+* Re-save your current permalink settings

 * Consider altering the options located under the newly created admin menu for BePro Listings

 * Use shortcodes and/or widgets for user interaction

-* Re-save your current permalink settings

-* Install any available add-ons
+* Install any needed add-ons

 == Frequently Asked Questions ==